ibm-cloud-docs/network-attached-storage/nas-faq.md

 ---
 {:note: .deprecated}

-# Network-attached Storage - Frequently Asked Questions
+# Network-attached storage - frequently asked questions

 **Can NAS be used to store files from personal devices?**